Smallest Planet: Mercury

 (In case you're wondering, though, Mercury is still significantly larger than the dwarf planet Pluto: Pluto's equatorial diameter is just 2,302 km, about half Mercury's width.)

 The largest planet in our solar system by far is Jupiter, which beats out all the other planets in both mass and volume.
-Jupiter’s mass is more than 300 times that of Earth, and its diameter is about 11 times larger than Earth’s diameter.
+Jupiter’s mass is more than 300 times that of Earth, and its diameter, at 140,000 km, is about 11 times Earth’s diameter.
 (Jupiter's Great Red Spot, even at its current diminished size, spans 15,900, just over a full Earth diameter.)
-Jupiter is 2 ½ times more massive than the rest of the planets in the solar system combined.
+Jupiter is 2½ times more massive than the rest of the planets in the solar system combined.
 Despite its bulk, though, Jupiter has a fast rotation period of just 10 hours!

 Learn more about our solar system's most ostentatious planet — the ringed giant Saturn and its fascinating family of moons — in our FREE ebook, Saturn's Bounty.
 Enter your email address to download the ebook, and you'll also receive our weekly e-newsletter with the latest astronomy news.